Our Mission Around the World

 As Daughters of Mary, we recognize the primary and supreme authority of the Holy Father and show him not only obedience, to which our vow binds us, but also fidelity, respectful submission, attachment, and availability for service to the universal Church.
 We live in communion with the bishops, observing their directives and participate in the life of the dioceses and the parishes, working in the midst of the people in keeping with the charism of the Institute.

-We serve the Church in five continents, with communities in thirteen countries: Argentina, Bolivia, Brazil, Chile, Democratic Republic of Congo, India, Italy, Palestine, Papua New Guinea, Paraguay, Spain, United States, and Uruguay.
+We serve the Church in five continents, with communities in thirteen countries: Argentina, Bolivia, Brazil, Chile, Democratic Republic of Congo, India, Italy, Palestine, Paraguay, Spain, United States, and Uruguay.
 To respond better to the needs of all in the universal Church, the Congregation is structured in Communities and Provinces.
 Each one of our Provinces has its own Provincial Government.

 Below is contact information for each province.
 You can read more about the communities in each country below.